jruels/tf-gcp/labs/error-handling/error_handling_intermediate.md

 If the report is collected, the playbook should write and edit the file to replace all occurrences of `#BLANKLINE` with a line break '\n'.

+Create projects and templates in Ansible Automation Platform to execute the tasks below.

 Task list:

-* Create a playbook, `/home/ansible/lab-error-handling/report.yml` that runs against `localhost`.
+* Create a playbook, `/home/ansible/lab-error-handling/report.yml`, that runs on all all your managed nodes.
 * Configure the playbook to use the `get_url` module to download https://bit.ly/3dtJtR7 to `/home/ansible/lab-error-handling/transaction_list` on `localhost` and output "File downloaded." to `stdout`.
 * Configure the playbook to handle connection failure by outputting "Site appears to be down.
 Try again later." to `stdout`.
 * Configure the playbook to output "Attempt Completed" to stdout, whether it was successful or not.